vs1126/development-books-kata/README.md

     ```bash
     mvn clean test
    ```
-3. You should see all 7 test cases pass successfully.
+3. You should see all 8 test cases of BookPriceCalculatorTest pass successfully.